rochelleterman/R-hacker-within/r-hacker-within.md

 ## 197 2012   MENA    NA
 ## 198 2012   West    NA
 ```
-Warning!
-Some functions like `sum` are sensitive to missing values (NA); you should be sure to specify na.rm=T to avoid errors

 Let's make a new matrix with rows = year, cols = regions, and cells = count of nyt articles.
 We can use the `reshape` package for this: